adrianN/Models-of-Computation/README.markdown

 Contribute
 ----

 If you want to contribute, send me your github account ID so that I can add you.
 You can of course also send me patches or images or just an email with a correction.
+I **especially appreciate images**